-Under passporting rights, introduced by the European financial services directive , firms that are authorised to carry out regulated activities in another EEA member state are also entitled to carry on business in the UK.
-The directives covered within the passporting service standards N3.1, N3.2, N4.1, N5.1, R0.1 and R10.2 are those for which the FCA has responsibility for processing notifications.
-Markets in Financial Instruments Directive; Insurance Mediation Directive; Undertakings for Collective Investment in Transferable Securities Directive; Alternative Investment Fund Managers Directive; Mortgage Credit Directive; Payment Services Directive and E-Money Directive.
+Under passporting rights, introduced by the European financial services directive, firms that are authorised to carry out regulated activities in another EEA member state are also entitled to carry on business in the UK.
 To exercise this right, the directives require the firm to notify us, through its own home state regulator, of its intention to do business in the UK.
+The directives covered within the passporting service standards are those for which the FCA has responsibility for processing notifications.
+Markets in Financial Instruments Directive; Insurance Distribution Directive; Undertakings for Collective Investment in Transferable Securities Directive; Alternative Investment Fund Managers Directive; Mortgage Credit Directive; Payment Services Directive and E-Money Directive.

-Graph 31 shows how we have performed against our statutory standards (N3.1 and N3.2).
-The target for both standards is 100% however each standard relates to slightly different requirements.
-Standard N3.1 relates to processing a notification from another competent authority in an EEA member state for one of its authorised firms to carry out business in the UK, under ‘freedom of establishment, within the timeframe set by the relevant directive within the relevant deadlines for each directive (Sch 3, 13).
-Standard N3.2 relates to processing a notification from another competent authority in an EEA member state for one of its authorised firms to carry out business in the UK, under ‘freedom of services’, within the timeframe set by the relevant directive and we are to process this within the relevant deadlines for each directive.
-We have achieved the target of 100% for the first standard.
+Graph 31 shows how we have performed against our statutory standards for ‘Passporting In’.
+The target for both standards is 100%, but each standard relates to slightly different requirements.
+The first standard in the graph relates to processing a notification from another competent authority in an EEA member state for one of its authorised firms to carry out business in the UK, under 'freedom of establishment', within the timeframe set by the relevant directive within the relevant deadlines for each directive (Sch 3, 13).
+The second standard in the graph relates to processing a notification from another competent authority in an EEA member state for one of its authorised firms to carry out business in the UK, under ‘freedom of services’, within the timeframe set by the relevant directive.
+We have to process this within the relevant deadlines for each directive.
+We achieved the target of 100% for the first standard.
 For the second standard, we did not achieve the target on 3 out of 800 cases and so missed the 100% target.

-Standard N5.1 is to process a notification under ‘freedom of services,’ within the timeframe set by the relevant directive and our target is to do this 100% of the time within the relevant deadlines for each directive.
-As with 2018 we achieved this target this year.
+The second standard is to process a notification under ‘freedom of services,’ within the timeframe set by the relevant directive.
+Our target is to do this 100% of the time within the relevant deadlines for each directive.
+As with 2018 and 2019 we achieved this target this year.

-Standard R10.1 is to process a notification of changes under the ‘freedom of establishment’, within the timeframe set by the relevant directive and our target is to do this 100% of the time within the relevant deadlines for each directive.
-We were not able to achieve this target this year due to adverse information in 3 out of the 15,148 notifications led to enhanced assessment to mitigate the risk of harm to consumers.
-Case assessment exceeded SLA in 3 instances.
-However, this was a slight increase on our performance last year.
+The third standard is to process a notification of changes under the ‘freedom of establishment’, within the timeframe set by the relevant directive.
+Our target is to do this 100% of the time within the relevant deadlines for each directive.
+We did not achieve this target this year as 5 cases, out of the 2,839 received, missed the SLA.

-Standard R10.2 is to process a notification of changes under ‘freedom of services’, within the time frame set by the relevant directive and our target is to do this 100% of the time within the relevant deadlines for each directive.
-On this standard, we did not meet the SLA on 3 out of the 2,134 received, that missed the SLA due to an error by a case officer.
-We have addressed this through further training.
+The fourth standard is to process a notification of changes under ‘freedom of services’, within the time frame set by the relevant directive.
+Our target is to do this 100% of the time within the relevant deadlines for each directive.
+On this standard, we did not meet the SLA on 3 out of the 907 notifications received and missed the 100% target.

 Notification of a proposed change in control